jcow/NetworkPlotting/README.md

 ##graph_exploration.html
 Turns out that not all the five-letter words supplied by Knuth can reach one another.
 This system shows how many graphs are formed from the words and how they are connected.

+edges_to_score.png
+In this plot I was comparing the degree of a node in the graph to its score.
+A score is defined as the average percentage from each of the words' characters and their frequency in English.
+This was obtained from [Wikipedia's letter frequency page](http://en.wikipedia.org/wiki/Letter_frequency).